It’s not really a “theory” at all. It is a social movement, akin to a religion.

 I see a lot of statistics online, and about 95% of them are purely made up out of thin air.
 (For example, I just made up that statistic to demonstrate the point.)

 Even when they’re accurate, statistics are often misleading, because they don’t tell the whole story.
-They may be able to show a correlation, but they can never definitively prove causation.
+Statistics may be able to show a correlation, but they can never definitively prove causation.

 Where’s the Call for Equality in Homelessness?